jlobue10/ALLY_Nobara_stuff/README.md

 sudo ./install-custom-kernel.sh
 ```

+Removal of the custom kernel requires some manual steps.
+Please inquire about this (open an issue) if you need help with it.

 RPMs have been provided on the release page as an alternative to the local compile.
 If you download the tarball with the kernel RPMs, this would be the install procedure after changing into the directory where that tarball was downloaded.

 ```